-Your advice and service need to be tailored to the client taking into account these things.
+Your advice and service need to be tailored to the client considering these things.

 Clients are never responsible for checking an intermediary's work or identifying mistakes.
 Clients are entitled to assume that you have has carried out their instructions, e.g. clients are not required to check a certificate of insurance provided by EWIB/ShieldCover.